-Associate Professor Eng H. Ooi is a specialist Ear Nose and Throat (ENT) Surgeon with a private practice at Flinders Private Hospital and a public appointment at Flinders Medical Centre.
-Associate Professor Eng Ooi sees general paediatric and adult patients including tonsillitis, ear infections, sinusitis, snoring, head and neck cancers at Flinders Private Hospital.
+Associate Professor Eng H. Ooi is a specialist Ear Nose and Throat (ENT) Surgeon with a private practice at Flinders Private Hospital & Calvary Adelaide Hospital and a public appointment at Flinders Medical Centre.
+Associate Professor Eng Ooi sees general paediatric and adult patients including tonsillitis, sinusitis, snoring, voice, airway, head and neck cancers.

 Associate Professor Eng Ooi graduated from the University of Adelaide Medical School.
 He is a Fellow of the Royal Australasian College of Surgeons (F.R.A.C.S.) in Otolaryngology Head and Neck surgery (ENT).
 He did his training in Adelaide, South Australia and Darwin, Northern Territory.
 He is a qualified surgeon scientist having completed a PhD thesis researching the innate immunity changes in chronic rhinosinusitis.

 He then undertook further subspecialisation fellowship training with the University of Toronto in Rhinology, Endoscopic Skull Base, Head and Neck Surgery.
 This has allowed A/Professor Eng Ooi to bring back ENT surgical skills, knowledge and research experience from Toronto to Adelaide for the benefit of his patients.